sarahciston/codingcare/posts/0critintro.md

 ### Nearbyness

+>"not to speak about but rather to speak nearby"
+>>–Trinh T. Minh Ha [@chenSpeakingNearbyConversation1992]

 I want to write a theory of nearbyness (near-bi-ness) that is not a theory of nearness.
 Not nearness as measures and scores, not proximity and similarity, not K-means and K-nearest-neighbors.
-This is `nearbyness` as a practice for `attending-to`, not `nearness` as a study for `assumption-making`.
-Nearbyness enacts — through what it places side-by-side, in conversation, in contact, in texture, in tension — that, and how, and why its elements require each other.
+Filmmaker Trinh T. Minh Ha describes 'speaking nearby' as "a speaking that does not objectify, does not point to an object as if it is distant from the speaking subject or absent from the speaking place.
+A speaking that reflects on itself and can come very close to a subject without, however, seizing or claiming it" [@chenSpeakingNearbyConversation1992].
+This is `nearbyness` as a practice of attending-to, not `nearness` as the foundation for assumption-making.
+Nearbyness enacts via poetic logics and "forms of indirectness" — through what it places in conversation, in contact, in texture, in tension — that, and how, and why its elements require each other.
 Nearbyness prefigures the more-than which this closeness creates.
 This is a trans\*disciplinary practice, as more than the sum of its combined fields or niches, and it is a trans\*formative practice too.

-This nearbyness responds to computational values of compartmentalizing, modularity, and encapsulation, which silo off data from the code that operates on it.
+I want to take up Trinh's argument that the nearby "is an attitude in life, a way of positioning oneself in relation to the world.
+Thus, the challenge is to materialize it" [@chenSpeakingNearbyConversation1992], in order to argue that this nearbyness can respond to computational values of compartmentalizing, modularity, and encapsulation, which silo off data from the code that operates on it.
 They separate disciplinary discources from politics and from each other.
 They separate for efficiency and understanding, security and containment.
-As Tara McPherson argues, computation's modular values emerged simultaneously with and in response to the civil rights movement in the US: "the very structures of digital computation correspond to larger cultural shifts that seek to cordon off race and to contain it" [-@mcphersonFeministSoftwareLab2018].
+As Tara McPherson says, computation's modular values emerged simultaneously with and in response to the civil rights movement in the US: "the very structures of digital computation correspond to larger cultural shifts that seek to cordon off race and to contain it" [-@mcphersonFeministSoftwareLab2018].
 McPherson's metaphor of "lenticular" postcards, which show two separate images when viewed from different angles, demonstrate how modularity allows for invisibility, despite proximity.
-She argues that lenticular perspectives position

->"our understandings of race in very narrow registers, fixating on sameness or difference while forestalling connection and interrelation. [...]
+She argues that lenticular perspectives position "our understandings of race in very narrow registers, fixating on sameness or difference while forestalling connection and interrelation. [...]
 A lenticular logic is a logic of the fragment or the chunk, a way of seeing the world as discrete modules or levels, a mode that suppresses relation and context."

 >[XXX add Chun's promiscuous/leaky/slutty data]

-From object-oriented programming to object-oriented ontology, from global supply chains to machine learning architectures, these projects deny their entanglements.
+From object-oriented programming to object-oriented ontology, from global supply chains to machine learning architectures, such projects deny their entanglements.
 They reduce these entanglements to magnitudes of distance in vector dimensions.

 Even "meaning" in language is increasingly defined by these numerical representations of proximity.
 Through natural language processing, nearness becomes co-occurance becomes word vector becomes fact and prediction.
-The [modus operandi/battle cry] of the predictive systems underlying tools like AdSense and GhatGPT is a 1957 quip: "the meaning of a word can be inferred by the company it keeps" [@firthApplicationsGeneralLinguistics1957].
+The [modus operandi/battle cry] of the predictive systems underlying tools like AdSense and GhatGPT is a 1957 quip from linguist JR Firth: "the meaning of a word can be inferred by the company it keeps" [@firthApplicationsGeneralLinguistics1957].

-`Nearbyness` resists this denial of complex entanglements than through reuniting them in conversation, bringing close without collapsing distinctions.
-It is a different way of placing side by side, making note of more than frequency and sameness, and with the aim for another kind of knowing than to conquer.
+`Nearbyness` resists this denial of complex entanglements by reuniting them in conversation, bringing close without collapsing distinctions.
+It is a different way of placing side by side, making note of more than frequency and sameness, with the aim to replace knowing-as-conquering with other kinds of understanding. [[XXX](frisson, disparity, spark, heterogeny, more?)]
+Romi Morrison's work on flesh and unknowability describes this alternative way of knowing:

+>"leaving open the unresolved space of coming to know something that is relational: taking into consideration the specific context of the speaker, the place from which they speak, the closeness they share, and the mode through which that speaking happens.
+To know in this context is not a territorial claim to be made, enclosed, and defended but an endured practice of proximity.
+To speak nearby is a gesture of knowing that requires engagement, perforating the hermetic encapsulation of totality." [@morrisonFlesh2021, 253]

 >"The space between and the spaces among involve distances created by the disturbance of being close without being joined, and without mistaking the other's ﬂesh for one's own or any object world as identical to oneself.
 Nonsovereignty is not here the dissolution of a boundary.
 It's the experience of affect, of being receptive, in real time." [@berlantCommonsInfrastructuresTroubling2016]

 These operations of nearbyness bring us to form and formative.
 The assembling logic here is of accretion and coalition – an *Arcades Project* of wandering, filing, putting like with like, but also unlike and other aspects together, or at least nearby.
 It is a machine learning task, an `un-machine un-learning` task, to decide how information goes together or does not, to find patterns in a system.
 It is also a very human activity.
 [This project enacts the process through intuitive and counter-intuitive feeling [CITETinaCampt][weirdpivothere?].]
 For some, like Vilém Flusser,[^Flusser] writing is a sculptor's cutting away.
 For others, like Walter Benjamin, writing is a collector's fever dream.
 I believe it is both, collecting fragments when you cannot yet see a form, when you cannot do anything else; then cutting away at them until what has already formed becomes clearer.
+Anuradha Reddy describes the process of working with varied materials similarly as a process of "adjacency":

 <!-- accumulation and cutting away, pattern finding in collections of data, as the reverse proxies for making and testing theories, contraposed knowledge generating systems [Joque, Revolutionary Mathematics] -->

 [^Flusser]: "[Writing] has nothing to do with constructing.
 It is, on the contrary, a taking away, a de-structing.
 It is, both structurally and historically, closer to sculpture than to architecture.
 It is a gesture of making holes, of digging, of perforating.
 A penetrating gesture.
 To write is to in-scribe, to penetrate a surface,"

+>"The materiality of yarn and AI are vastly different, despite making them work adjacent to each other.
+Adjacency may offer lessons for understanding the possibilities and limitations of AI systems, especially when the outcomes deviate from one's expectations of what the system can or will do. [...]
+Rather than aiming for generalization, adjacency is better understood as a mode of creativity for seeking unfamiliar and unexpected insights into AI systems and to enhance confidence in the maker/crafter in reformatting the AI system in ways that widen and deepen their collaborative capabilities.
+In other words, adjacent practices with AI signifies the potential to transform AI from a mere tool to a hybrid material for artificial everyday creativity practices." [@reddyArtificialEverydayCreativity2022]

+This ability to work with machine learning, or any technology, as a concrete material — as an artist or craftsperson would — is a way of moving into curiosity, poetics, aesthetics: nearbyness.
+[XXX]

 <!-- write with the machine of me and the machines i have learned along the way.  -->